Speed: The GCS ENCS Cluster

 B.3.4 Example of setting working directories for Python Modules

-By default when adding a python module the /tmp directory is set as the temporary repository for files downloads.
-The size of the /tmp directory on speed-submit is too small for pytorch.
-To add a python module
+By default when adding a Python module, the /tmp directory is set as the temporary repository for files downloads.
+The size of the /tmp directory on speed-submit is too small for PyTorch.
+To add a Python module

 In the above example, $USER is an environment variable containing your ENCS username.